cwRichardKim/PersonalWebsite/_highlights/2024-05-13-this-will-make-you-a-better-decision-maker-annie-duke-608.md

 ---

 Transcript:
-There's all sorts of parenting books.
-There's all sorts of styles.
-You know, a book needs to sell.
-So they need to sell you something new or different or whatever that’s okay.
-But the only thing that matters really is that your kids know you love them.
-Like really know deep in their bones know you love them.
-And we can argue breastfeeding versus not breastfeeding or coast sleeping versus not coast sleeping or attachment parenting or sleep training or training or something.
-We can talk about all that stuff.
-Right.
-Do you homeschool do you send them to private school?
-Do you send them to school?
-Well, we can have lots of discussion, but it all dwarfs in comparison to your children know that you would lay down in the street in the front of a bus if it meant that they would be alive And happy.
-Like that's the number one thing I say.
-Number two is at some point you will drop your baby on its head.
+There’s all sorts of parenting books and styles.
+A book needs to sell, so they try to offer something new or different—and that’s okay.
+But the only thing that really matters is that your kids know you love them.
+Like, deep in their bones, they know you love them.

+We can argue about breastfeeding versus not breastfeeding, co-sleeping versus not co-sleeping, attachment parenting versus sleep training.
+We can talk about all of that.
+Do you homeschool?
+Send them to private school?
+Public school?
+There’s plenty to discuss, but all of it pales in comparison to your children knowing that you would lay down in the street in front of a bus if it meant they would be alive and happy.

+That’s the number one thing.

+Number two?
+At some point, you will drop your baby on its head.